Bouncing Raisin Activity to Explore Questioning Strategies & Interview Pathways

 Desperate questions:

-Have students summarize what they believe happened.
+Have them summarize what they believe happened.

 Moving from summary of observations to an explanation.